Addiction Hotline For Drug and Alcohol Abuse

 - What should I do in the case of an emergency/overdose?

-Calling a drug rehab hotline is a free and easy way to speak with a person who is knowledgeable about addiction recovery options.
-In addition to helping you get the answers you need to make an informed decision, a rehab hotline can also help you:
+Calling a drug rehabilitation hotline is a free and easy way to speak with a person who is knowledgeable about addiction recovery options.
+In addition to helping you get the answers you need to make an informed decision, a rehab hotline number can also help you:

 - Receive information about drug abuse and/or addiction.